 Primary Sponsor: Click here to enter text.

 Project Title: Click here to enter text.

 Facility: Click here to enter text.

 From: Click here to enter text.

-To: Click here to enter text.
+То: Click here to enter text.

-This worksheet is required for all projects that add one or more travel lanes, turn lanes or auxiliary lanes for one-half mile or more on a facility classified as minor collector or higher on the FHWA functional classification system.
+Does the project add one or more travel lanes, turn lanes or auxiliary lanes for one-half mile or more on a facility classified as minor collector or higher on the FHWA functional classification system?